 Zinc’s modulatory effect on NF-kB makes it a formidable player in the prevention of cancer cell growth patterns.
 It has been shown to decrease tumor cell angiogenesis and the induction of inflammatory cytokines.
 It also increases apoptosis (programmed cell death) in abnormal cell lines which reduces the chances of cancer growth (8).

 Research shows that zinc is particularly important in prostate and breast cancers.
 A 2012 study showed that individuals with BRCA1 gene (strongly associated with breast cancer development) that had the highest levels of zinc had the lowest risk of cancer development.
 The study also showed that those with the lowest zinc levels had significantly elevated risk of developing breast cancer (9).

-Zinc and Estrogen Balance:
+Zinc Deficiency and Estrogen Balance:

 In other research, Dr. David Watts reviewed the hair trace mineral reports of thousands of women and found that a pattern of elevated boron, copper and calcium levels with lower levels of zinc occurred in women with breast cancer.
 Dr Watts’ understanding is that boron and copper appear to make the body more sensitive to the stimulatory effects of estrogen, and less responsive to the quieting effects of progesterone.

 Zinc is the mineral that aids in the production and utilization of progesterone, so this pattern of mineralization makes women less progesterone responsive and more estrogen sensitive.
 Raising zinc levels and lowering boron, copper and calcium levels can bring these women into mineral balance and help in the creation of hormonal balance.